punith112/Scientfic_Project/ws18_raju_allampally_robot_test_sim-master/README.md

 - E.g. in the object recognition repository list the kinect2 node

 ## Authors
-- Benjamin Stähle - Main Contributor (docker) - @staehlbe
-- Malte Liam Jakob - Main Contributor (docker) - @mj-183041
-- Rakesh Allampally - Main Contributor - @ra-171967
-- Punith Raju - Main Contributor - @pr-171989
+Punith Raju - Main Contributor - @pr-171989

 ## License
 To be determined.